HarperFast/template-site-cache/tests/integration/README.md

 ## CI Notes

 In GitHub Actions, Harper runs in Docker with `ENVIRONMENT=integration`.
-The `cacheConfiguration.integration.json` file points to `172.17.0.1` (the Docker bridge gateway), which is reachable from within the container when mock origins are bound to `0.0.0.0` on the host.
+The `cacheConfiguration.integration.json` file points to `host.docker.internal`, which resolves to the runner host from inside the container (via `--add-host=host.docker.internal:host-gateway`).
+On macOS with Docker Desktop, `host.docker.internal` resolves to `127.0.0.1`, so the same config works for local runs.